THUDM/ImageReward/README.md

 If you want to check the raw data files individually:

 * Test prompts and corresponding human rankings for images are located in [`data/test.json`](data/test.json).
-* Generated outputs for each prompt (originally from [DiffusionDB](https://github.com/poloclub/diffusiondb)) can be downloaded from [Huggingface](https://huggingface.co/THUDM/ImageReward/blob/main/test_images.zip) or [Tsinghua Cloud](https://cloud.tsinghua.edu.cn/f/9bd245027652422499f4/?dl=1).
+* Generated outputs for each prompt (originally from [DiffusionDB](https://github.com/poloclub/diffusiondb)) can be downloaded from [Hugging Face](https://huggingface.co/THUDM/ImageReward/blob/main/test_images.zip) or [Tsinghua Cloud](https://cloud.tsinghua.edu.cn/f/9bd245027652422499f4/?dl=1).
 It should be decompressed to `data/test_images`.

 ## Reproduce Experiments in Table 4
 TODO